-Her husband walked out that day.
+Her husband walked out the next day.

 Her work was narrative based, documenting the stories of women and their experiences.
 She, however, was far too private to tell her own.